Fuuto PI: Critical response

 Takato from Manga News noted that it was one of the earliest tokusatsu manga to be released in France.
 The reviewer praised Sanjo's skill in crafting the cases investigated by Shotaro but criticized the first volume for failing to establish the series's core premise, as both Tokime's role and the city's looming threat remain unresolved by the end.
 In another review from the same website, critic Mercredi praised the writing for balancing episodic cases investigated by Shotaro's group while gradually developing a major overarching plot.
 The second volume shifts focus away from Shotaro, creating more dynamic interactions between Philip and Tokime, while the manga artist enhances the fight scenes with greater visual appeal.
 Jonathon Greenall of Comic Book Resources highlighted the series's potential to expand the Kamen Rider franchise into Western markets, noting the intriguing way the manga explores Shotaro's detective work.
 Damien Hilare of IGN noted that, due to its serialized origins, Fuuto PI leans more toward an adult audience than its predecessor, Kamen Rider W, which was geared toward younger viewers.
 This shift allows for mature elements not typically seen in the franchise—such as gore and fanservice.
 Regardless of its demographic focus, Hilare praised the manga's striking artwork, particularly in its character designs and dynamic fight scenes.
+MassLunar of Manga Sanctuary criticized the early handling of the villains for not being as engaging as those in previous volumes, but praised the development of Shotaro and Tokime's relationship, as well as the growing cast.